 If you have a gold or chrome plated tap, however, check with the manufacturer before you take any acid to the material.
 The acid from vinegar can discolour the base material through the thin coating, so it’s always best to make sure it’s safe before you find yourself with a patchy tap.

-If limescale is clogging your spout and changing the spray, fill a freezer bag with the water-vinegar mixture and tie it around your tap for a little – then briefly run the water a few hours later (or after leaving it overnight) and you’re good to go.
+If limescale is clogging your spout and changing the spray, fill a freezer bag with the water-vinegar mixture and tie it around your tap for a while.
+Then briefly run the water a few hours later (or after leaving it overnight) and you’re good to go.

 How to get rid of limescale in your bathroom